STARInformatics/beacon-aggregator/README.md

 The **KBAPI** is currently documented as a Swagger 2.0 API REST specification [1].
 See the **KBA** [Swagger API specification](https://kba.ncats.io/swagger-ui.html) for the full documentation of API calls and their parameters.
 Here below, we summarize the API (endpoints in table plus text description of features):

 This project, the [Knowledge Beacon Aggregator ("KBA")]() is similarly specified as a Swagger 2.0 web service API on top of a web services application which provides various value added features to the [Knowledge Beacon](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) world.
-More specifically, the **KBA**:
+A summary inventory of **KBA** endpoints is as follows:

  Section | Endpoint |Description
  --- | --- | ---